-B. COORDINATION
+B. Coordination

 Arizona's public transit programs are required to coordinate and cooperate with other programs operating or planning to establish transportation systems in their service areas.
-ADOT coordinates the public transit programs through MPOs and COGs and the annual application processes for Section 5310 funds.
+ADOT coordinates the public transit programs through MPOs and COGs and the semi-annual application processes for Section 5310 funds.
 In addition, state transportation program requirements call for local agencies, particularly those submitting applications, to provide reasonable notice to transportation providers (including private for profit, private nonprofit, and public agencies) regarding proposed and/or changes in their transit services.
-In Pima and Maricopa counties, the MPO conducts the notifications.